 In addition, heightened regulatory scrutiny could have a negative impact on our ability to raise capital.
 Our business activities rely on developing laws and regulations in multiple jurisdictions.
 It is impossible to determine the extent of the impact of any new laws, regulations or initiatives that may be proposed, or whether any proposals will become law.
 The regulatory uncertainty surrounding our investigational COMP360 psilocybin therapy or any future therapeutic candidates may adversely affect our business and operations, including without limitation, our ability to raise additional capital.

-Our limited operating history may make it difficult for you to evaluate the success of our business to date and to assess our future viability.
+Our limited history as a development stage company may make it difficult for you to evaluate the success of our business to date and to assess our future viability.